 - By appointment

 Prior to her arrival at Auburn University, Sarah Chandler was the Associate Director of Production and Operations for the Annenberg Center for the Performing Arts at the University of Pennsylvania in Philadelphia.
-With an MFA in theatre management from Virginia Tech and a BA in sociology from Wesleyan College in Macon, GA, Sarah has worked professionally as a manager in the performing arts with a focus on ensemble companies that create innovative and collaborative work.
+With an MFA in Theatre Management from Virginia Tech and a BA in Sociology from Wesleyan College in Macon, GA, Sarah has worked professionally as a manager in the performing arts with a focus on ensemble companies that create innovative and collaborative work.
 At Auburn, Chandler has revamped the Management Track in the Department of Theatre to include classes such as Arts Management, Events Management for Theatre, The Business of Theatre: How to be a Freelance Artist, Artists and Communities: Exploring Creative Placemaking.
+Chandler has also presented at two different national conferences for theatre makers, USITT and SETC.

 As a manager (production, events, operations, facilities, rentals, project — whatever category you might put in front of it), Chandler has created shows with Pig Iron Theatre Company in Philadelphia, PA; collaborated on public works events with the City of Philadelphia, the University of the Arts, and PECO; and presented new works like David Hare’s Stuff Happens with The Public Theatre/New York Shakespeare Festival in New York City — to name a few of her adventures.
 Striving to promote social change through every creative endeavor, whether working within city government and large institutions or engaging her community on an intimate level, Chandler is dedicated to collaboration, community, and compassion.